ZacharyWesterman/paisley/README.md

 print {'my object is "' (=>) '"'}
 ```

 Object values can of course be accessed the same way array values can, with the regular indexing `[]` syntax.
-However, attributes can also be accessed with dot notation.
+However, attributes can also be accessed with dot notation if they contain only alphanumeric characters (that is, they match the pattern `[a-zA-Z_][0-9a-zA-Z_]*`).
 The following lines do the exact same thing.
 ```
 print {object['name']}